kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 Attempts were made throughout development to build a Rust-enabled Linux kernel on physical hardware.
 One such machine was a Raspberry Pi 400 model.
 It was eventually found that the aforementioned method of rebuilding a Linux kernel is not the most optimal method with regards to the Raspberry Pi.
 The built in command 'rpi-update next' was instead used to build Linux 6.1 on the machine however this, too, was unsucessful as the kernel reverted to its previous version on restarting the machine.
 It was also found that while the new kernel could be built and temporaily utilised, it was not possible to enable Rust support therefore it was ultimately not possible to utilise the raspberry pi within development.

 Alongside the Raspberry Pi, an attempt was made to build the Rust for Linux kernel on a workstation which was much more similar to the systems created in VirtualBox.
 Similarly to the Pi, the new kernel would build and install though issues were encountered when attempting to rebuild the kernel with Rust support.
 As neither attempt to enable Rust support on the Raspberry Pi or workstation was successful, it was necessary to return to working on the functional virtualbox instance.

-+ Attempts at building a virtualbox machine, recompiling the Linux distro - this saw the most progress and best results
-	+ detail steps
-	+ developed a hello world driver (there should also be rust version of the char driver sitting somewhere!!
-	+ wasn't as simple, minor details on issues
-	+ attempted to create the linux usb mouse driver but ran into problems, USB support isn't quite there yet

-+ Initial virtual machine - following Filhos tutorial
-	+ detail steps
-	+ rust echo server
-	+ 'hello world example'?

-+ Attempt at building on a physical machine - not as much time spent, this should actually just be a small note somewhere

 ----